hyosung11/OSSD/NOTES.md

 #### Introduction to OSS Licensing and Legal Issues

+There are many ways to work with open source software.
+In particular, what kind of license is adopted will have strong effects on:

+- How the project is developed
+- How the project is deployed.

+There are two broad classes of licenses:

+- Restrictive, such as the GPL in all of its forms
+- Permissive, such as the BSD and Apache Foundation Licenses.

+There is a lot of **misinformation** spread about open source software and licenses, which can make organizations reluctant to use and develop for it.
+We will discuss the main kinds of this false information.
+Let's get started!

 #### Learning Objectives Lesson 10

 ### Open Source Software Licensing & Legal Issues